You worked hard. You stayed up late, got up early, pushed through writer's block, and finally, you finished writing your entire book. Wahoo!

 What most people do after they finish their book is go back to page one and start line editing from the beginning, fixing typos, correcting grammar, and polishing sentences until they shimmer.

-What happens when you realize you have to cut a section that you’ve spent hours, days even, polishing?
-At best, you’ve just wasted a lot of time, and at worst you might be tempted to leave a problematic chapter in your manuscript because you’ve become attached to it during the actual writing of it.
+What happens when you realize you have to cut a section that you've spent hours, days even, polishing?
+At best, you've just wasted a lot of time, and at worst you might be tempted to leave a problematic chapter in your manuscript because you've become attached to it during the actual writing of it.